 - The most important use is as tungsten carbide in hardmetals, used mainly for industrial drilling and cutting tools.
 Secondary uses are in electronics and specialist steels.

-- Chinese domestic demand has increased rapidly in the past number of years, and China has moved from a net exporter to net importer of tungsten concentrates.
+- Chinese domestic demand has increased rapidly in the past number of years, and China has moved from a net exporter to net importer of tungsten concentrates (which is what Ormonde will produce at Barruecopardo).
 This increase in Chinese demand, combined with increased controls by the Chinese Government on their domestic tungsten industry and tungsten exports, has strongly contributed to a rising tungsten price.

-- Tungsten prices have risen strongly since the start of 2010 with current prices of ~$370 per mtu of APT (an intermediate tungsten product – see below for details).
+- Tungsten prices have risen strongly since the start of 2010 with prices mainly trading in the range of $350-450 per mtu between 2012-2014, with current prices of ~$375 per mtu of APT (an intermediate tungsten product – see below for details).

 - Concerns over security of supply of tungsten concentrates to western processors and industry end-users.
-This along with other factors have resulted in the EU categorising tungsten as a "critical raw material".
+This along with other factors have resulted in the EU categorising tungsten as a "critical raw material" and the British Geological Survey ranking tungsten top of its metals "Risk List".

 - Growth markets for tungsten are still being identified, such as nickel-tungsten alloys that could replace chrome plating and nickel-tungsten alloys that could replace gold-nickel plating.

 - Tungsten, with essential applications in industry, aerospace and military, is a strategic commodity.
-Stockpiles exist in the US and Russia.
-China and Japan have also indicated that they intend to build stockpiles and there has been some discussion of the possible creation of a European stockpile
+In 2013 China commenced the building of a stockpile, with US and Russia having mainting stockpiles for some time.
+Japan has also indicated that they intend to build stockpiles, with some discussion of the possible creation of a European stockpile.

 Ormonde’s Barruecopardo Tungsten Project is positioned to produce ~10-12% of non-Chinese tungsten mine production.